 All applicants are nominated by a prospective Mentor.
 The application package consisting of the following materials must include:

 - The application form, completed online.

 - Letter of Intent describing in roughly equal parts 1) your academic and research background, 2) your proposed area of research, 3) why you chose to work with a particular mentor, and 4) how the proposed fellowship will advance your career.
-Please limit this section to 1,000 words, and upload it directly with the completed online application form.
+Please limit this section to 1,000 words.
+Send to firstname.lastname@example.org, after submission of the online application.

-- Two letters of reference sent directly to fellowships @ ski.org
+- Two letters of reference, sent directly by the referees to fellowships @ ski.org

 The Fellowship Committee ranks the applications based upon the following criteria:

 - Career Development: Reflects what the Fellow will gain from this experience.